TBNRDev/streamsora/README.md

 Welcome to Kaizoku! 🎉 Your ultimate destination for free, ad-free anime streaming.
-Dive into a world of endless anime adventures with StreamSora.
+Dive into a world of endless anime adventures with Kaizoku.

 Features
 Free Streaming: Enjoy unlimited access to a vast library of anime without any cost.